redpanda-data/connect/README.md

 ## ZMQ4 Support

 Benthos supports ZMQ4 for both data input and output.
-To add this you need to install libzmq4 and use the compile time flag when building benthos:
+To add this you need to install libzmq4 and use the compile time flag when building Benthos:

 ``` shell
 go install -tags "ZMQ4" ./cmd/...